southwick-associates/oia-2016-profile/README.md

 - Estimating profiles for use in projects using "average activity spending per participant" for trip, equip, and vehicle (by item).

-# Data

-OIA spending profiles are pulled from the OIA results data: "E:/SA/Data-production/OIA_Rec_Econ_2016/Results/results.RDATA".
-A data dictionary is stored alongside that file.

-# Software Environment
+## Software Environment

 This project was setup using package [saproj](https://github.com/southwick-associates/saproj) with a [Southwick-specific R Setup](https://github.com/southwick-associates/R-setup).
-Certain files shouldn't be edited by hand:
+Two files shouldn't be edited by hand:

-- .Rprofile             specifies R version and project library
+- `.Rprofile` specifies R version and project library
-- snapshot-library.csv  details project-specific packages
+- `snapshot-library.csv` details project-specific packages

 ## Old Packages on Server